microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 * Clone this repo.

-* As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
-In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.
+* As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
+For this scenario, as can be seen in the screenshots below, we will be using a Google Cloud Platform (GCP) instance that has been already connected to Azure Arc and is visible as a resource in Azure.

     ![](../img/securitycenter/01.png)